-Each year, the Lin Great Speakers Series lecture is preceded by the Conference on Justice and Social Concerns, a two-day event during which the campus community explores important social and justice issues affecting society.
+Each year, the Lin Great Speakers Series lecture is preceded by the Conference on Justice and Social Concerns, during which the campus community explores important social and justice issues affecting society.

 This year’s theme will be sponsored by the Center for Catholic Studies.

-A Black History Month event in collaboration with the St. Mary’s University President’s Council for Diversity, Equity, and Inclusion and the Conference on Justice and Social Concerns sponsored by the Center of Catholic Studies
+A Lin Great Speakers lecture in collaboration with the St. Mary’s University President’s Council for Diversity, Equity and Inclusion and the Conference on Justice and Social Concerns sponsored by the Center for Catholic Studies

 Wednesday, Feb.
 24, 2021

 7 to 8:30 p.m. via Zoom and livestream

 This conversation will provide insight into the concepts of race, equality and equity and discuss systematic barriers impacting underrepresented groups and strategies on how to overcome these challenges.
 This discussion will also share insights on how Catholic Universities can reflect anti-racist institutions.